samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ## Info

 A real time streaming protocol ([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/) into a Kafka topic and consumed by a signal processing application.
 This project serves to highlight and demonstrate various important data engineering concepts.
-The data pipeline in detail is as follows:
+The data pipeline is as follows:

 + `GoProducerRTSP` module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang wrapper of openCV) code written in Golang.
 The video is enqueued in a dockerized Kafka topic.
 A multistage image build is performed to minimize runtime image size.
 RTSP is prevalent in security cameras and commercial camera systems.
 + Zookeeper and Kafka modules: Zookeeper and Kafka container instances are created from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html) docker images.
 Besides message passing, Kafka is used for inter-language communication between Golang code and Python code, in this project.